A privacywall for Windows (Vista, 7, 8, 10), designed to dismantle built-in data

 Blackbird 32bit (Windows Vista/7/8):

-The 32bit version of Blackbird does not check if Windows automatic updates are enabled due to security limitations.
+The 32bit version of Blackbird does NOT hide blacklisted updates and does NOT check if Windows automatic updates are enabled due to security limitations.

 64bit version is not affected.